vuestorefront/vue-storefront/doc/Working with service-worker.md

 }
 ```

 It allows you to send data to service worker.
-For example, when the order is places (`/src/store/modules/checkout`):
+For example, when the order is placed (`/src/store/modules/checkout`):

 ```js
   /**